chrischristensen21/NBA-Payrolls-and-Performance/README.md

-# NBA Payrolls and Performance: An exploratory analysis on how payrolls affect performance
+# NBA Payrolls and Performance: An exploratory analysis on how payrolls are distributed and what affect this has on performance

 #### 2016-2017, 2017-2018 (Kyle Carlson)